Students interested in YAJI are:

 YAJI is aligned to satisfy the National Core Arts Standards, which have been adopted by the Connecticut State Board of Education.

-Last year, we noticed that creative writing was getting the boot in some schools across the country and the state, and that didn't sit well with us.
+In the program's first year, we noticed that creative writing was getting the boot in some schools across the country and the state, and that didn't sit well with us.
 We wanted to draw a connection between the creative work many students do, and the critical skills it prepares them for as young journalists.